 There are several ways teeth can become damaged- from injuries, accidents, or simple everyday wear and tear.
-Chipped, cracked, or broken teeth are some of the most common injuries that can happen to our teeth.
-Once a tooth is damaged, it is not going to get better or repair itself.
-Intervention from a dental professional is necessary.
+Once a tooth is damaged, then intervention from a dental professional is necessary.

 Cracked Tooth Repair